How to use Data Object Actions

 Edit Data

-Allows importing data from CSV and TXT files, adding new rows, and displaying an editable preview of the table.
+Import data from CSV and TXT files, add new rows, and display an editable preview of the table.
 You can adjust the number of visible rows, apply filters, update the table, and edit or delete existing rows.

 Edit Data